ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-After receiving the response to its `CollectionJobReq`, the Collector periodically makes HTTP GET requests `/tasks/{task-id}/collection_jobs/{collection-job-id}` to check on the status of the collect job and eventually obtain the result.
+After receiving the response to its `CollectionJobReq`, the Collector periodically makes HTTP GET requests `/tasks/{task-id}/collection_jobs/{collection-job-id}` to check on the status of the collection job and eventually obtain the result.
 The Leader responds to GET requests with HTTP status 200 and the `status` field reflecting the current state of the job.
 When the collection job is `processing`, the response SHOULD include a Retry-After header field to suggest a polling interval to the